 Why is the South Shore of Prince Edward County so special?

 The South Shore is the last undeveloped public land on the Canadian side of Lake Ontario.
 Despite more than 200 years of human use for recreation and agriculture, it hosts a very high level of biodiversity and it is home to dozens of species at risk including birds, plants, animals and fish.
 The South Shore provides a remarkable opportunity to enjoy nature.
 The biodiversity and carbon capture potential of the undeveloped South Shore is helping to mediate the effects of climate change and protect threatened habitats.
 Point Edward Point National Wildlife Area in the South Shore is one of the first sites with protected habitat for migratory songbirds in Canada.
-2020 is a milestone year for South Shore protection.
-Twenty-five years ago, an International Monarch Butterfly Reserve was designated in the South Shore and annual bird migration monitoring began.
+Twenty-six years ago, an International Monarch Butterfly Reserve was designated in the South Shore and annual bird migration monitoring began.

 Why should I care about protecting Prince Edward County’s South Shore?